 Example 1.
 Bill and his wife Sarah rent out their condominium in San Jose for 5-6 months out of the year on a weekly or monthly basis to tourists.
-Though they report their rental income and expenses on their US tax return, they have never paid any taxes on that rental income to the Mexican tax authorities.
+Though they report their rental income and expenses on their US tax return, they have never paid any taxes on that rental income to the Mexican tax authorities so getting Accounting advice can be useful to avoid these mistakes.
 Their neighbors have told them not to worry, since no one ever pays taxes on vacation rental income in Mexico and probably do not have to.

 Is this actually true?
 No!
 Definitely not!
 Bill and his wife must pay taxes on their income which is generated in Mexico!

 What kind of taxes should they be paying and how much?.
 They must pay the ISR tax, a type of income tax, in the amount of 25% of the gross rents and, if the unit is furnished, a 16% Value Added Tax (IVA).

 An important point The ISR TAX they pay can become a tax credit in the US, so double taxation is avoided.
 The 16% IVA tax is generally paid by the tenant and is simply declared by the landlord.